|

 There are also third-party appliance repair manuals that can be just as useful.
 One such is the "Cheap and Easy!" series.

-General topic Cheap and Easy! books that cover many brands of each appliance type include:
+General topic Cheap and Easy! books cover many brands of each appliance type include:

 |